Megeve in Summer - A beautiful, picturesque village with stunning scenery.

 Megeve is basically a French resort, although more overseas visitors are starting to discover its charms.
 There are no huge hotels and the resort does not cater for the mass market.

-Come and visit between 12th and 14th July and enjoy hearing traditional jazz music as you wander through the cobbled streets.
+Come and visit between around the 14th July and enjoy hearing New Orleans style jazz music as you wander through the cobbled streets.
 Different bands from all over the world compete to win the Megeve Jazz competition.
 Later on in the evening when the "serious" business of the day is done, the musicians often meet to jam together in the central square.
-For something to really get the pulses racing come and watch the showjumping competition in the Palais des Sports car park from 24th-28th July.
+For something to really get the pulses racing come and watch the showjumping competition in the Palais des Sports car park later on in July.
 Really a spectacle worth viewing. (see megeve tourism for more details).
+There are also road biking races and mountain biking races, classical music concerts and rock concerts.
+Lots to enjoy!

 The special Megeve ambience: We cannot explain it but it's partly the charm of the resort, the friendliness of the Megevans, the wide range of interesting things to see and do, and of course the wonderful restaurants both in the town and on the mountainside, with their fabulous Savoyard specialities.